 Coupons of 45 mm in diameter and 12 mm height were cut from a 80 mm diameter bar of normalized and annealed E33CrMoV12-9 steel grade.
 Then, the samples were quenched (austenitized at 920 °C, quenched in oil at 50 °C) and air tempered (2 hours at 615 °C) to achieve an ultimate tensile stress of around 1300 MPa and 410 HV10 hardness.
 Surfaces were then ground for a surface finish of 0,4 µm arithmetic roughness.

 Nitriding treatments were performed in an ALD industrial nitriding furnace with a large range of nitriding times and temperatures (from 4 to 200 hours and from 480 to 590 °C).
 The atmosphere control during nitriding was ensured by a H2SMART™ system (UPC).
 Regulation of the nitriding potential KN was made by adjusting ammoniac (NH3) and dissociated ammoniac (N2 + H2) flow rates.
 All nitriding experiments were done with a KN leading to a continuous compound layer formation in the temperature range explored (i.e. KN > 0.5 atm-0,5).
-Thus, the chemical boundary condition for the diffusion layer is controlled by the maximal nitrogen weight fraction one can introduce in the steel (sum of nitrogen fraction in solid solution, alloying element nitrides and excess nitrogen [Somers, 1989]) which only depends on steel composition and temperature.
+Thus, the chemical boundary condition for the diffusion layer is controlled by the maximal nitrogen content one can introduce in the steel (sum of nitrogen content in solid solution, alloying element nitrides and excess nitrogen [Somers, 1989]) which only depends on steel composition and temperature.